 - The amount of information you are trying to retrieve is very large.
 Try breaking the query into smaller pieces that retrieves smaller amounts of data.
 For example, query one or a few SITC numbers at a time, or specify fewer countries in your query.

 - Although the amount of information you are trying to retrieve is small, a large amount of data must be searched to find the answer.
 If this is the problem, try breaking the query into smaller pieces so less data are searched.
-If you need help optimizing a query, please request assistance using the form on the DataWeb Feedback page.
+If you need help optimizing a query, please request assistance using the Contact Us from the Help dropdown.

 - Peak public traffic on the DataWeb occurs between 4:00 and 7:00pm EST. Time and computer resources are most stressed during that period.
 Try running the query after 7:00pm EST, or before 9:00 am EST.